dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/implementing-api-gateways-with-ocelot.md

 ---
 # Implementing API Gateways with Ocelot

-In the reference microservice application [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), it is using [Ocelot](https://github.com/ThreeMammals/Ocelot) because it is a simple and lightweight API Gateway that you can deploy anywhere along with your microservices/containers such as in any of the following environments used by eShopOnContainers.
+The reference microservice application [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) is using [Ocelot](https://github.com/ThreeMammals/Ocelot) because Ocelot is a simple and lightweight API Gateway that you can deploy anywhere along with your microservices/containers such as in any of the following environments used by eShopOnContainers.

 -	Docker host, in your local dev PC, on-premises or in the cloud
 -	Kubernetes cluster, on-premises or in managed cloud such as Azure Kubernetes Service (AKS)